 If you use your personal phone a great deal to conduct business calls, you will likely also be able to deduct a portion of your phone bill on your taxes.
 The key is to keep track of the calls you have made throughout the year.
 Many phone bills come with an itemized list of the calls you made, and how long each call was.
 This will allow you to determine how many minutes you spent on business calls, which will allow you to determine what percentage of your phone calls were business related.
 Therefore, if you determine that 50% of your time spent on the phone in the previous year was business related, you would then be able to deduct 50% of your monthly phone bill.

 Many small business owners are surprised to discover just how many deductions are available to them.
 It is then important that you take some time before next tax season to determine what deductions you may be eligible for.
-However, it is vital that you consult either the IRS's guide to deducting business expenses, or a skilled accountant, in order to ensure that you follow procedure when taking these deductions.
+However, it is vital that you consult either the IRS's guide to deducting business expenses, or a skilled certified public accountant, in order to ensure that you follow procedure when taking these deductions.